Keyboard shortcuts

 query (optional, any name)jsonQuery string parameters

-Simple Function
+Simple Function with coordinate projection

 CREATE OR REPLACE

-FUNCTION function_zxy_query(z integer, x integer, y integer)
+FUNCTION function_zxy(z integer, x integer, y integer)

 RETURNS bytea AS $$